When I search for new hikes in the Dolomites one of the most important criteria for me is the views-to-effort ratio.

 You will reach the hut in around 45 mins.
 It’s a slightly longer approach to the refuge than from the parking lot, but with less elevation gain.

-I do recommend double-checking the bus schedules with local visitor centres.
+I do recommend double-checking the bus schedules with local visitor centers.
 I often find it difficult to figure out the bus timetables in the Dolomites.

 The highlights of the hike